jerewy/codejoin-new/docs/authentication.md

    - Supabase creates the user in `auth.users`
    - A database **trigger** inserts the corresponding row into `profiles`
+   - Each profile row receives a `user_avatar` that defaults to the shared placeholder URL
    - A confirmation email is sent (if enabled)

 ---